Professor of Medieval European Archaeology, August 2017-present.

 PhD in Archaeology (University of Durham), July 1995.

 BA (Hons) in Archaeology (University of Durham), June 1990.

-The development of societies in northwest Europe, between Late Antiquity and the Central Middle Ages (AD 400 and 1350), with particular reference to coastal communities, landscape and settlement archaeology and geoarchaeology (metal economies, pollution and climate change).
+The development of societies in Europe and the Mediterranean between Late Antiquity and the Central Middle Ages (c.
+AD 400 - 1350), with particular reference to coastal communities and trade, landscape and settlement dynamics, and inter-disciplinary approaches to exploring the impacts of climate change and human action on the environment (metal economies, pollution).

-Over the last twenty years my research has focussed on exploring the dynamics of the social and economic development of the societies of northwest Europe from archaeological and inter-disciplinary… read more
+Over the last twenty years my research has focussed on exploring the dynamics of the social and economic development of the societies of western Europe from archaeological and inter-disciplinary… read more

-Over the last twenty years my research has focussed on exploring the dynamics of the social and economic development of the societies of northwest Europe from archaeological and inter-disciplinary perspectives, between Late Antiquity and the High Middle Ages, c.
-AD 400 - 1200.
+Over the last twenty years my research has focussed on exploring the dynamics of the social and economic development of the societies of western Europe from archaeological and inter-disciplinary perspectives, between Late Antiquity and the High Middle Ages, c.
+AD 400 - 1350.
 Principal themes of my research have included:

 - Rural settlement hierarchies and associated lifestyles, between the seventh and twelfth centuries in northwest Europe, especially Britain, France, Belgium, the Netherlands, northern Germany and Jutland (Denmark).

-- Coastal and maritime-oriented societies of the North-Sea-, western Baltic-, Channel- and increasingly, the Atlantic coasts of northwest Europe.
-Themes have enquiry have focussed on their nature, networks and roles as catalysts of change.
+- Coastal and maritime-oriented societies of the North-Sea-, western Baltic-, Channel- and increasingly, the Atlantic coasts of western Europe and northwest Africa.
+Themes have focussed on their nature, networks and roles as catalysts of change.

 - Integrated use of geoarchaeology, geophysical and geochemical survey, and ground-penetrating radar with archaeological excavations in the social analysis of settlements and landscapes.